Samuel Martin (Camelford MP)

-Samuel Martin (1 September 1714 – 20 November 1788) was a British politician.
+Samuel Martin (1 September 1714 – 20 November 1788) was a British politician who represented Camelford and Hastings in the House of Commons of Great Britain between 1747 and 1774.

 Family

 He was born on the West Indies island of Antigua, the son of Samuel Martin, the leading plantation owner on the island.
-He had three notable half-brothers: Sir Henry Martin, 1st Baronet (1733–1794), for many years naval commissioner at Portsmouth and Comptroller of the Navy, and the father of Thomas Byam Martin; Josiah Martin (1737–1786), Governor of North Carolina from 1771 and William Byam Martin, a merchant and official of the East India Company who returned to England as wealthy nabob.
+He had three notable half-brothers: Sir Henry Martin, 1st Baronet (1733–1794), for many years naval commissioner at Portsmouth and Comptroller of the Navy, and the father of Thomas Byam Martin; Josiah Martin (1737–1786), governor of North Carolina from 1771 to 1776, and William Byam Martin, a merchant and official of the East India Company who returned to England as wealthy nabob.
 His full-sister Henrietta (Rilla) Fitzgerald was the mother of poet William Thomas Fitzgerald and mother-in-law of equity lawyer John Fonblanque KC MP for Camelford 1802–1806.
 Martin's will seems to reveal the existence of the mother of his natural child or children.